The country’s longest-standing survey of contemporary Australian art.

-With attendant meanings and manifestations, including contemporary artists' interests in the talismanic, in cultural rituals and material riddles, this exhibition offers the 'Wunderkammer' as a tool with which to both view the world and critique it.
+With attendant meanings and manifestations, including contemporary artists' interests in the talismanic, in cultural rituals and material riddles, Magic Object offers the 'Wunderkammer' as a tool with which to both view the world and critique it.

 Abdul-Rahman Abdullah, Glenn Barkley, Chris Bond, Pepai Jangala Carroll, Tarryn Gill, Louise Haselton, Juz Kitson, Loongkoonan, Fiona McMonagle, Danie Mellor, Clare Milledge, Tom Moore, Nell, Ramesh Mario-Nithiyendran, Bluey Roberts, Kate Rohde, Gareth Sansom, Robyn Stacey, Garry Stewart and the Australian Dance Theatre, Jacqui Stockdale, Heather B. Swann, Hiromi Tango, Roy Wiggan, Tiger Yaltangki and Michael Zavros.

 Presented in partnership with the Anne & Gordon Samstag Museum of Art, UniSA, and in association with the Adelaide Festival of Arts.
 The exhibition has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body, and generously supported by the Art Gallery of South Australia Biennial Ambassadors Program and Principal Donor The Balnaves Foundation.